conan-io/docs/tutorial/consuming_packages/getting_started/build_simple_cmake_project.rst

     [env]
     ...

 5. Now, we will use Conan to install **Zlib** and generate the files that CMake needs to find this library and build our project.
-We will generate those files in the folder *cmake-build-release*.
+We will generate those files in the folder *cmake-build-release* (Linux/macOS) or in the folder *build* (Windows).
 To do that, just run:

 .. code-block:: bash
     :caption: Windows